Identifying the latent space geometry of network models through analysis of curvature: Conclusion

 Latent space models are widely used in network analysis across numerous disciplines including, but not limited to sociology, economics, biology, and computer science.
 The predominant approach is to assume a Euclidean latent space, though there is current discussion about adopting a hyperbolic space in certain contexts.
 Nonetheless, the current methods employed do not provide a way to estimate the geometry itself.
 Unfortunately, incorrect embedding spaces can deliver misleading results and while there may be convergence to pseudo-true values, counterfactual analysis will be affected.

-The observed network provides information about latent space distances between nodes.
-A matrix of distances must be consistent with the geometry in which it is embedded; given a collection of distances, this can be checked.
-A finite sample network corresponds to a noisy set of distances, so we develop a testing procedure to classify and estimate the geometry---meaning manifold type, dimension, and curvature.
-We show that this procedure is consistent as the number of nodes tends to infinity.
+We develop methods which the researcher can apply in order to consistently estimate the latent space geometry from network data.
+Our core observation is that the observed network data encodes information on the distance between nodes in latent space.
+That is, a finite sample network corresponds to a noisy set of distances.
+So we transform our network problem to a statistical geometry problem.

+In our first result we study a more general problem: whether an observed estimate of a distance matrix among $K$ points contains enough information to consistently estimate the unobserved manifold in which the $K$ nodes can be isometrically embedded.
+We answer this in the affirmative: the spectrum of a distance matrix encodes the manifold's metric and therefore the manifold class, rank, and curvature.
+Leveraging results on eigenvalue perturbations, we prove the result.
+Our second result applies to the network setting.
+By looking at cross-clique link frequencies, one can construct a noisy distance matrix and therefore estimate the latent manifold consistently.

-An important advantage of our approach is that, unlike other strategies, we need not estimate the fixed effects nor the locations in a candidate manifold (nor integrate them out) in the estimation procedure.
-Instead, by focusing on a strategy that directly checks isometric embeddings and exploiting cliques, we can estimate the geometry without ever estimating the numerous other parameters and only move to them after having obtained the geometry.
+An important advantage of our approach is that, unlike other strategies, we do not need to estimate the fixed effects or the locations in a candidate manifold (nor integrate them out) in the estimation procedure.
+Instead, by focusing on a strategy that exploits the fundamentals of geometry, we directly checks isometric embeddings, so we can estimate the geometry without ever estimating the numerous other parameters and only move to them after having estimated the geometry.

 We also demonstrate the the empirical content of estimating the latent geometry which is novel in the literature.
-Strikingly, even though N/A is a possibility, we were able to classify the vast majority of a set of 75 villages.
-Further, consistent with theory we show Indian risk sharing villages are often spherical.
+Strikingly, even though N/A is a possibility, we were able to classify (75\%) of villages, indicating the empirical relevance of our methods.
+Further, consistent with theory, we show Indian risk sharing villages are often spherical.
 Additionally, villages that are more expansive are associated with a greater flow of informal financial loans through the network.
-And, finally, the introduction of microcredit is associated with a shift to positive curvature: the relative value of having triadic closure increases when villages have access to formal credit.
-These are interpretable economic findings, consistent with theory, borne out of a geometric exercise.
-When we turn to the structure of a network of neurons, despite the neural network having a high degree of clustering, we are able to strongly reject positive curvature.
-We do are unable to distinguish between hyperbolic and Euclidean geometries, and can only conclude that in this setting curvature is weakly negative.
-This is consistent with a setting where there is at least limited value for branching and expansion for rapid signal transmission.
+Finally, the introduction of microcredit is associated with a shift to positive curvature: the relative value of having triadic closure increases when villages have access to formal credit.